nathenharvey/chef-essentials/jf_review_notes.md

 Slide 3 - It would be useful on these diagrams (in all sections) to include 'node1', 'node2' etc, so they can map the node they bootstrapped to the diagram

-Slide 4 - Maybe change "Another Web Node" to "Create Another Web Node" - I thing the Lab ttitle should be more action orientated!
+Slide 4 - Maybe change "Another Web Node" to "Create Another Web Node" - I thing the Lab title should be more action orientated!

 # 12-roles.pptx
 We should include a huge instructor note about the windows issue that creates 'role[recipe]', i.e. having an 's' in the role name and how to escape that.